Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Conclusion

 \section{Conclusion}

-This paper introduces GAI, a framework that enables operations researchers and practitioners to use AI-generated data for statistical estimation while preserving inferential validity.
+This paper introduces GAI, a framework that enables marketing researchers and practitioners to use AI-generated data for statistical estimation while preserving inferential validity.
 The central insight is conceptual: AI outputs should be treated as \emph{informative features} for predicting human-generated outcomes, rather than as \emph{surrogate labels} that replace them.
 Formalized through Neyman orthogonality, this perspective supports valid inference across a wide range of AI output quality, from systematically biased LLM predictions or reasoning texts to well-calibrated forecasts.

-Our theory shows that GAI is asymptotically normal with a closed-form variance expression, allowing standard confidence intervals and hypothesis tests.
-More importantly, under random selection into labeling, GAI \emph{strictly dominates} primary-only estimation in asymptotic efficiency whenever AI outputs contain predictive information about outcomes, regardless of whether those outputs are biased or inaccurate.
-These gains arise through three channels: sample expansion, representational power of AI, and extra predictive information from AI.
+Our theory shows that GAI is asymptotically normal with a closed-form variance expression, allowing standard confidence intervals and hypothesis tests. \mx{More importantly, under random selection into labeling, GAI \emph{dominates} a unified class of debiased estimators—including primary-only estimation and state-of-the-art debiasing methods—and delivers strict improvements under a mild informativeness condition (\cref{thm:dominance}(iii)). }\cl{In settings where the labeled sample is unrepresentative of the population of interest, GAI can be extended to improve efficiency relative to weighted primary-only estimation. }These gains arise through three channels: sample expansion, representational power of AI, and extra predictive information from AI.
 Our empirical results across three applications provide strong evidence to support these predictions.